 Final Thoughts

-Buying a car from California can be a great move for out-of-state buyers, especially if you want more selection, cleaner vehicles, and better access to EVs, hybrids, and premium trims.
+Buying a car from California can be a great move for out-of-state buyers, especially if you want more selection, cleaner vehicles, and better access to EVs, hybrids, and premium models and trim levels.

-The key is planning ahead for the things that make California different:
+The key is planning for the things that can make buying in California different:

 • Sales tax handling